Esauh/GradebookProject/README.md

 ### Gradebook Database Project

-This is the repository containing the mySQL script to create the gradebook database.
+This is the repository containing the source code and ER Design to create the gradebook database utilized in this project.
 This was created to work inside the mySQL applications/ecosystems to display/insert/update data inside a created gradebook database.

 ## Preresiquites
 * Have [mySQLServer](https://dev.mysql.com/downloads/mysql/) and [mySQLWorkbench](https://dev.mysql.com/downloads/installer/) installed on your machine